Wendys Logo

 Wendys Logo 1983-2013

-This logo has been used the longest, probably due to its unique shape with a portrait projecting upward.
-The image of the girl remained the same – just the designers changed its location.
+This logo has been used the longest due to its unique shape with an upward portrait.
+The image of the girl remained the same—just the designers changed its location.
 They put the word “Wendy’s” below, making it very large.
 White letters on a red background with thin black curls look bright and distinct.
 The developers changed the font of the slogan “Old Fashioned Hamburgers” again.

 2007 – 2013